rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machines/linux/redeploy-to-new-node.md

 description: How to redeploy Linux virtual machines in Azure to mitigate SSH connection issues.
 services: virtual-machines-linux
 documentationcenter: virtual-machines
-author: iainfoulds
+author: cynthn
-manager: timlt
+manager: jeconnoc
 tags: azure-resource-manager,top-support-issue
 ms.assetid: e9530dd6-f5b0-4160-b36b-d75151d99eb7
 ms.service: virtual-machines-linux
 ms.devlang: azurecli
-ms.topic: support-article
+ms.topic: article
 ms.tgt_pltfrm: vm-linux
 ms.workload: infrastructure
-ms.date: 12/16/2016
+ms.date: 12/14/2017
-ms.author: iainfou
+ms.author: cynthn
-ms.openlocfilehash: e185680119c49b88a13e1265584e22d2eee12658
+ms.openlocfilehash: 8c3532232d796b96f9ed583504ba7ab28b499e6d
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44563368"
+ms.locfileid: "44812044"
 ---
 # <a name="redeploy-linux-virtual-machine-to-new-azure-node"></a>Redeploy Linux virtual machine to new Azure node
-If you have been facing difficulties troubleshooting SSH or application access to a Linux virtual machine (VM) in Azure, redeploying the VM may help.
-When you redeploy a VM, it moves the VM to a new node within the Azure infrastructure and then powers it back on, retaining all your configuration options and associated resources.
+If you face difficulties troubleshooting SSH or application access to a Linux virtual machine (VM) in Azure, redeploying the VM may help.
+When you redeploy a VM, it moves the VM to a new node within the Azure infrastructure and then powers it back on.
+All your configuration options and associated resources are retained.
 This article shows you how to redeploy a VM using Azure CLI or the Azure portal.

 > [!NOTE]
 > After you redeploy a VM, the temporary disk is lost and dynamic IP addresses associated with virtual network interface are updated.